LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     Leave Rooms
     Messenger BOT API: leave chatroom success
     ```

 ## <a id="running-ws"></a>Running the WebSocket API demo application
-1. Unzip or download the tutorial project folder into a directory of your choice
+1. Unzip or download the tutorial project folder into a directory of your choice.
+2. Open a command prompt or console and go to folder *src*.
-2. Run ```$> pip install -r ws-requestments.txt``` command in a console to install all the dependencies libraries.
+3. Run ```$> pip install -r ws-requirements.txt``` command in a console to install all the dependencies libraries.
-3. Open the *chatBotAPIPythonWS.py** demo application source code with your editor and input the following parameters
+4. Open the *chatBotAPIPythonWS.py** demo application source code with your editor and input the following parameters
     - ```app_key```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
-4. Open a command prompt and folder *src* and run the demo application with the following command.
+5. Open a command prompt and folder *src* and run the demo application with the following command.
     ```
     $>python chatBotAPIPythonWS.py
     ```
-5. The demo will perform authentication process, get an assoicate chatroom, then join that chatroom as same as the REST API demo application [above](#running-rest)
+6. The demo will perform authentication process, get an assoicate chatroom, then join that chatroom as same as the REST API demo application [above](#running-rest)
-6. Then demo connects to Eikon messenger WebSocket server.
+7. Then demo connects to the Messenger BOT API WebSocket server.
 Once the application shows WebSocket ```connected``` event in a console, you can start interact with your bot via a chatroom.
     ```
     Messenger BOT API: join chatroom success
     Connecting to WebSocket wss://api.collab.refinitiv.com/services/nt/api/messenger/v1/stream ...